Ole Didrik Blomberg

-Ole Didrik Blomberg (born 12 June 2000) is a Norwegian football defender who plays for SK Brann.
+Ole Didrik Blomberg (born 12 June 2000) is a Norwegian professional footballer who plays as a winger for Bodø/Glimt.

+Career

 Hailing from Bergen, he played for Gneist in the 3. divisjon and 4. divisjon before being picked up by Åsane.
 Winning promotion from the 2019 2. divisjon, he also performed well in the 2020 1. divisjon and was bought by city greats Brann.
 He made his Eliteserien debut in October 2020 against Molde.

+On 13 January 2025, Brann confirmed that Blomberg had been sold to fellow Eliteserien side Bodø/Glimt.
+The transfer was reported to be worth 15 million Norwegian kroner.